Comprehensive and Progressive Agreement for Trans-Pacific Partnership: South Korea

-In January 2021, South Korea’s Moon administration announced it would seek to join CPTPP.
-The country will examine sanitary and phytosanitary measures, fisheries subsidies, digital trade and guidelines related to state-run enterprises to meet the requirements that CPTPP has suggested.
+In January 2021, South Korea's Moon administration announced it was interested in joining CPTPP.
+The country will examine sanitary and phytosanitary measures, fisheries subsidies, digital trade and guidelines related to state-run enterprises to meet the requirements that CPTPP had suggested.
 The South Korean government formally announced it will begin its application to join CPTPP in December 2021.
+During the 57th Japan-South Korea Business Conference, both parties agreed to support preliminary measures by relevant organisations to facilitate South Korea's bid to join the CPTPP.